Updated: Oct. 6, 2022

 LEVERAGE THIRD-PARTY SOURCES

-CFOs are trained to be skeptical and will seek product info outside your company website and provided collateral.
+CFOs are trained to be skeptical and will seek product advertising info outside your company website and provided collateral.
 Throughout the research stage, CFOs will rely heavily on peer groups, research analysts and third-party sites to validate solutions.

 As a result, try to provide content that gives them the right information they need, so they do not feel the need to gather info from other sites.
 Supplement this information with third-party endorsements and positive public relations to help boost your credibility.